GermanCoopCommunity/GermanCoopCommunityTemplateV2.Altis/README.md

-# GermanCoopCommunityTemplateV2
+# PublicLargeScaleCoop Template

 This is the new (second) version of the German Coop Community Mission Template by Quentin.

 General:
+- Prebuilt Base
 	- Side: BLUFOR
 	- Faction: NATO
 	- Playable Units: 83, which are...
 			      - 7 x 10 per squad
 			      - 2 Officers (Commanding Officers & Executive Officers)
 			      - 4 pilots
 			      - 1 jet pilot
 			      - 2 curators
 			      - 4 crewmen

 Features: